weibeld/japanese-notes/books/dictionaries.md

 - Well-formatted entries.
 - Extensive explanations and examples, Japanese word options for a given English keyword are well-described and differentiated from each other.
 - Pitch accent markers in romaji Japanese words.
+- Many example sentences
+- More limited set of vocabulary than [Kodansha's Furigana English-Japanese Dictionary](#kodanshas-furigana-english-japanese-dictionary), even though having more pages and being bigger and heavier
+  - This is because of the long entries with example sentences, etc.

 ### The Modern English-Nihongo Dictionary (Kodansha)